-This specification defines the video, audio, and related encoding parameters for both Standard and High-Definition content for contribution to cable television systems.
-The content may be VOD content or may be advertising content intended for insertion into VOD or other broadcast services.
-The term "contribution" is being used here to describe the process by which individual programs or ads of finite length are encoded and formatted as files or byte streams for storage on video servers or other headend equipment.
-This document may also be suitable for describing encoding parameters for broadcast or SDV programming, which are real-time encodings and typically have no finite length or are not formatted as files.
+This specification defines the video, audio, and related encoding parameters for both Standard and High-Definition content for distribution to cable television systems.
+Encoding parameters defined by this specification can be applied to different content types, including broadcast programming, which may be switched digital video (SDV), VOD content, and advertising content to be inserted into broadcast or VOD content.
+Broadcast programming is encoded in streams with no finite length and is not formatted as files.
+Individual VOD programs or ads of finite length are encoded and formatted as files or byte streams for storage on video servers or other headend equipment.